-The first one in the cascading chain is the master device and all the other are slave devices.
+The first one in the cascade is the master device and all the other devices follow it in the cascade.
 Only the master device is physically connected to the LAN -- wired or wireless.

-Each device in the chain is accessible over the network, with the Bridging or Port-Forwarding cascading mode activated on the master device.
-See Setting the Cascading Mode (on page 254).
+Each device in the cascade is accessible over the network, with Bridging or Port-Forwarding cascading mode activated on the master device.
+See Setting the Cascading Mode (on page 270).

-- Bridging: Each device in the cascading chain is accessed with a different IP address. - Port Forwarding: Each device in the cascading chain is accessed with the same IP address(es) but with a different port number assigned.
+- Bridging: Each device in the cascading chain is accessed with a different IP address - Port Forwarding: Each device in the cascading chain is accessed with the same IP address(es) but with a different port number assigned.